Published on Thursday, June 11 2015 15:38

-In the interest of full disclosure, let it be known that the author of this column is an elected official.
-Her opinions are hers alone, and do not necessarily reflect those of the entire Board of Trustees.
+In the interest of full disclosure, let it be known that the author of this article is an elected official.
+Her opinions are hers, and do not necessarily reflect those of the entire Board of Trustees.

 A TERRIBLE WEEK

 It has finally quit raining and hailing, however, the big two-inch hailstones seemed to have affected all our roofs again (the last big hailstorm was June 28, 2013).
 Now roofing contractors are again converging on our town to get business.

 The new trees planted by volunteers last spring have broken dormancy.
 In spite of a harsh early freeze last fall that caused some damage, all the new trees are growing.
 Way to go, Volunteers!

 The first winter after transplant is critical for new tree survival.
 The top-notch planting care given by the planting teams, and follow-up maintenance by Public Works, Parks and others, helped achieve this welcome result.